Argentum32/Mortgage_calculator/README.md

-This project was created for tracking Bank`s loans conditions and simplify calculating of Loan`s monthly payments
+This project was created for tracking Bank's loans conditions and simplify calculating of Loan's monthly payments

  Also, you can try it in deployed status on [firebase hosting](https://banks-a0cda.web.app/)